lingoda/b2b-crosslogin-bundle/README.md

     # this overrides the value from LexikJWTAuthenticationBundle configuration, only for the cross-bundle JWT token,
     # and it will not affect other tokens generated via LexikJWTAuthenticationBundle
     token_ttl: 30 # in seconds; make it as short as possible, to minimize the risk of token theft
-    hashing_key: '%env(resolve:JWT_PUBLIC_KEY)%' # or any other value, but it should be the same across all apps
 ```
 !!!
 For security reasons, the `audience` of a generated token on one app has to match the `issuer` of the other app,
 and vice versa.
 Tokens that do not match this requirement will be rejected.